joaoheron/base_crawler/README.md

 To configure your selenium navigation, follow the steps below:

 1. Open src/conf.py file.
-2. Add as many arrays as you want, every one of them must start its name by "actions_". e.g.: actions_find_some_product.
+2. Configure actions_list variable as you like, by adding as many Actions() as you want.

-    - Inside every array, you must insert an Action() with the following parameters:
+    - Action() object can have the following parameters:

     `Action(action_type, action_target, action_selector_kind, wait_for, wait_for_selector_kind, keys, timeout)`